kristopherjohnson/cxxforth/cxxforth.cpp.md

 is how many Forth definitions read a space-delimited word from the input and get its address and length.

-The ANS Forth draft standard specifies that the `WORD` buffer must contain a space character after the character data, but we aren't going to worry about this obsolescent requirement.
+The standards specify that the `WORD` buffer must contain a space character after the character data, but we aren't going to worry about this obsolescent requirement.

     // WORD ( char "<chars>ccc<char>" -- c-addr )